jonfriesen/redis-proxy/README.md

 ## Roadmap
 ### Phase 2
-- Add more e2e tests
+- Add more e2e tests (better concurrency in particular)
 - Add unit tests
 - Revise docker files and build system to for simplicity and clarity
 - Enhance input validation